bsmth/content/files/en-us/web/http/guides/cors/errors/corspreflightdidnotsucceed/index.md

 ---
 title: "Reason: CORS preflight channel did not succeed"
+short-title: Preflight channel did not succeed
 slug: Web/HTTP/Guides/CORS/Errors/CORSPreflightDidNotSucceed
 page-type: http-cors-error
 ---

 {{HTTPSidebar}}

+The {{Glossary("CORS")}} request requires preflight, preflighting could not be performed.

-## Reason
+## CORS error reason

 ```plain
 Reason: CORS preflight channel did not succeed
 ```

-## What went wrong?

-The {{Glossary("CORS")}} request requires preflight, preflighting could not be performed.
+## Fixing 'preflight channel did not succeed' error

 There are a couple of reasons why preflighting might fail:

 - A cross-site request has previously been performed that already did a preflight, and doing the preflight again is not permitted.
 Make sure your code only preflights once